 - 2.4.2.
 NSSLGlobal is looking to reduce its GHG emissions and contribute to tackling climate change.
-Therefore, we decided to purchase our electricity from 100% renewable energy sources claiming zero GHG emissions and claiming zero GHG emissions gas purchased from 10% green gas and 90% carbon credits in the reporting period.
-This saw us reduce our GHG emissions by 136 tCO2e and 162 tCO2e respectively with similar reduction figures annually. - 2.4.3.
+Therefore, we decided to purchase our electricity from 100% renewable energy sources, this will allow us to reduce our GHG emissions by 181.9 tCO2e in the reporting period and with similar reduction figures annually. - 2.4.3.
 As at 31st December 2020 the company's total energy consumption and associated greenhouse gas emissions from Scope 1 and mandatory elements of Scope 3 with electricity from renewable energy for SECR Year 1 reporting period are shown in Table 3.
-The 5 subsets of Scope 3 (Business travel, employee commuting, waste generated in operations, upstream transportation and distribution and downstream transportation and distribution) will be reported on for the year 2024 as insufficient data was available. - Table 2 shows the associated greenhouse gas emissions for 2023 with the renewable 2.4.4. energy figure set in brackets.
+The 5 subsets of Scope 3 (Business travel, employee commuting, waste generated in operations, upstream transportation and distribution and downstream transportation and distribution) will be reported on for the year 2023 as insufficient data was available.

+2.4.4.
+Table 2 shows the associated greenhouse gas emissions for 2022 with the renewable energy figure set in brackets.
 These are reflected on the tCO2e Emissions Target Graph at Figure 3.
-There was a reduction in the combustion of gas for heating and electricity usage however the combined Scope 1 & 3 transport emissions has
+There was a reduction in the combustion of gas for heating and electricity usage however the combined Scope 1 & 3 transport emissions has increased for 2022 this is considered due to the increase in customer contracts and the requirement to use transport to support the contracts.